zedtux/gtktwitterbox/README.md

 This GTK 3 module written in python 3.3 will show the 5 latest tweets of a given account and refresh X given seconds.

+It is a part of the [Douane](https://github.com/zedtux/Douane) project.

 #### Python PEP8 and GtkTwitterBox

 I'm not a python expert developer, I'm just doing python at home so I didn't spent time to have compliant code with PEP8.